lstrojny/functional-php/docs/functional-php.md

 ## tap()
 ``mixed tap(mixed $value, callable $callback)``

-Call the given Closure with the given value, then return the value.
+Calls the given Closure with the given value, then returns the value.

 ```php
 <?php